Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Syncope

-PNES / Functional Episodes
+PNES or Functional Episodes

 PNES means psychogenic non-epileptic seizures.
 These are real episodes, but they are not caused by epileptic electrical discharges.
-They require careful, respectful diagnosis and treatment.
+They require careful, respectful diagnosis and appropriate treatment.

 Sleep-Related Events